adaptlearning/adapt-contrib-textInput/README.md

 Each item represents one text input box for this question and contains values for `prefix`, `suffix` and `_answers`.

 **prefix:** Text entered in this setting will appear before the input area.

 **suffix:** Text entered in this setting will appear after the input area.

 **placeholder** The placeholder setting specifies a short hint that describes the expected value of the input field.

 **_answers:** Specify correct answer.
-This can contain all acceptable variations of the correct answer e.g. one, 1, I (roman) etc. Make sure to place as first the answer that will be displayed as correct as "model answer".
+This can contain all acceptable variations of the correct answer e.g. one, 1, I (roman) etc. Make sure to place as first the answer that will be displayed as correct ("model") answer.

 ```
    "_answers": [